aerickt/lapwing-for-beginners/src/Chapter-06.md

 > **NOTE:** remember that these are briefs; the explanations are not applicable to any arbitrary word.

 ### Practice sentences
-1. I ask the mod again and again
+1. I ask the mod again and again.
-1. before you said you quit
+1. before you said you quit.
-1. is it fit
+1. is it fit?
-1. yes I got it
+1. yes I got it.
-1. no it is very well
+1. no it is very well.

 #### Answers
 1. `EU/SK/-T/PHOD/TKPWEPB/SKP/TKPWEPB`